-How to manage frost-damaged soybeans
+Handling frost-damaged soybeans

 Soybean producers can try these recommendations to reduce adverse effects of an early frost.

-Frost-damaged soybeans are generally considered salvageable as long as the plants reached the R6 growth stage at the time the killing frost occurred.
-The R6 growth stage occurs when the beans completely fill one pod at one of the upper four nodes on the main stem on 50 percent of the plants in the field.
-In dense, green soybeans, frost or freeze damage kills the upper leaves but rarely penetrates deeply into the canopy when temperatures remain above 30 degrees Fahrenheit.
-However, once the upper leaves have been damaged, subsequent freeze events will penetrate deeper into the canopy.
+Frost-damaged soybeans are generally considered salvageable for grain harvest as long as the plants reached the R6 growth stage at the time the killing frost occurred.
+The R6 growth stage occurs when the beans completely fill one pod at one of the upper four nodes on the main stem on 50% of the plants in the field.
+In dense, green soybeans, frost/freeze damage kills the upper leaves but rarely penetrates deeply into the canopy when temperatures remain above 30o F. However, once the upper leaves have been damaged, subsequent freeze events will penetrate deeper into the canopy.

 Frost-damaged beans will probably be wetter than normal and more difficult to thresh.
 Your first step in adjusting for this condition is to reduce the concave clearance.
-If acceptable threshing still does not occur, increase the speed of the cylinder.
+If acceptable threshing still does not occur, increase the speed of the cylinder/rotor.
 Make incremental adjustments and check your progress after each adjustment.

 Harvest at higher moisture contents

-Soybeans that experienced severe frost or freeze damage extending well into the crop canopy will dry down slowly.
-In this case, producers should avoid significant harvest delays by harvesting frost-damaged fields at moisture levels between 16 and 18 percent.
-Data from the University of Wisconsin showed that shatter losses of 0.2 bushels per acre per day occur after the beans reach 16 to 18 percent moisture.
+Soybeans that experienced severe frost/freeze damage extending well into the crop canopy will dry down slowly.
+In this case, avoid significant harvest delays by harvesting frost-damaged fields at moisture levels between 16% and 18%.
+Data from the University of Wisconsin showed that shatter losses of 0.2 bushels per acre per day occur after the beans reach 16% to 18% moisture.
 The beans will need to be dried to a safe moisture level for storage (12% for six months).

 Drying frost-damaged soybeans with ambient air

-Drying frost-damaged soybeans with supplemental heat
+Drying frost-damaged soybeans with a high temperature dryer

-Storing frost-damaged beans
+Store frost-damaged beans